Winter in the Park

 There are a number of locations in Waterton suitable for ice climbing.
 Contact us for information about the best locations, weather, avalanche conditions and general advice.
 On weekends you can reach our Waterton visitor safety technicians during business hours by calling our dispatch centre in Banff at 403-762-1473 and asking to be redirected.
 Winter climbing in the Canadian Rockies presents significant hazards that are unique to this area.
 Before leaving home, ensure you have the right training and equipment for the terrain you are entering.
 Climbers must be informed, prepared, aware of their options, and respectuful of the conditions at all times.

-Pass Creek picnic site, located on the park's Entrance Parkway, about four kilometers from the entrance gate, offers a sheltered winter campground, free of charge.
+Pass Creek picnic site, located on the park's Entrance Parkway, about four kilometers from the entrance gate, offers a sheltered winter campground.
 Facilities include a kitchen shelter, wood stove and toilets.
 Water from the creek may be used if treated or boiled before use.
 Heated washrooms and running water are available at the Firehall in the community.

 A wilderness use pass is required for overnight camping at designated backcountry campsites.
-There is no charge for this pass during winter months and self-registration is available at the registration box located at the warden office entrance.
 Fires are only allowed in designated fire pits at Crandell Lake, Lone Lake, Bertha Bay, Boundary Bay and Snowshoe campsites.
 Opportunities for random winter camping are limited and available by prior arrangement only.
 To book a random campsite or to obtain further information, contact us.
 Before leaving home, ensure you have the right training and equipment for the terrain you are entering.

 There may be fewer birds around in winter, but with no leaves on the trees, they are easier to see!
 Chickadees, grouse and woodpeckers roam wooded areas, while ravens and eagles soar above, and dippers and goldeneye are in open waters.